 Your health prior to conception is absolutely essential, not only to improve chances of falling pregnant, but also to help prepare a health environment for your baby.
 Pregnancy can leave you deficient in essential minerals and vitamins and so starting with a strong base is a good idea.

-- Folic acid rich food – super important for pregnancy, and the pill, alcohol and smoking can all deplete levels.
+- Folate (also known as folic acid, which is the synthetic form) – super important for pregnancy, and the pill, alcohol and smoking can all deplete levels.
 Be sure to get colourful vegetables daily – 7+!

-- Zinc rich foods – zinc is needed for hormone balance and fertility, and many women living fast paced lifestyles can be at risk of not having enough.
+- Zinc rich foods – zinc is required for hormone balance, and many women living fast-paced lifestyles can be at risk of not having enough zinc rich foods in thier diet.
 Get sources of chicken, seafood, tahini, sunflower seeds, pumpkin seeds and oats.

-- Iron – monthly menstruation leaves us at risk of iron deficiency, and Alice finds that many women in her clinic (though by no means all!) also choose not to eat too much red meat.
-Blood volumes increase by up to ¼ during pregnancy, so be sure to eat plenty of iron rich foods such as good quality red meat (lamb, beef, venison) dark chicken meat, tomato paste, dates, black strap molasses (useful as a sweetener) black quinoa, chickpeas and edamame.
+- Iron – monthly menstruation means that women need double the amount of iron than men, and Alice finds that many women in her clinic (though by no means all!) also choose not to eat too much red meat.
+Blood volumes increase by up to ¼ during pregnancy, so be sure to eat plenty of iron-rich foods such as good quality red meat (lamb, beef, venison) dark chicken meat, tomato paste, dates, blackstrap molasses (useful as a sweetener) black quinoa, chickpeas and edamame.

 - B vitamins – modern life can speed up the use of these (especially if you drink smoke, or don’t get enough sleep).
-They are vital for hormone balance and energy production.
+B6 is vital for hormone balance and energy production.
 Best sources – eggs, mushrooms, oats, quinoa, brown rice, beans, pulses, yoghurt, meat, fish, seafood.

 - Vitamin D - essential for healthy cell division and absorption of other nutrients such as calcium.
-Often deficient in winter, especially in the UK.
+You're at risk of having lower levels in winter, especially in the UK.
 Be more mindful if you have darker skin tones, or never go in the sun.
 Best sources are oily fish, mushrooms, eggs.

 - Vitamin C – an important antioxidant to protect cells from oxidative stress.
-Also vital for mums immunity, detox and energy production.
+Also needed for the normal functioning of Mum's immune system, as well as for energy production.
 A plethora of colourful, fresh vegetables, and some fruits.
 Sauerkraut and fresh herbs such as parsley.

 - Please also see ways to reduce your environmental toxic exposure at the bottom of this page.
 It is important to take heed of this well in advance of conception.